jieyouxu/Rust-Notes/src/content/ownership/index.md

 as a doubly linked list due to the restriction on cyclic ownership in safe Rust.
 This is the case for the careful use of `unsafe` Rust.

-For more flexibility, Rust also incorporates the concepts of:

 > Reference: [Rustnomicon | Ownership and moves](https://doc.rust-lang.org/rust-by-example/scope/move.html)

 > Reference: [std::rc](https://doc.rust-lang.org/std/rc/index.html)